When someone drinks a cup of Gorongosa coffee, they are not just drinking coffee—they’re supporting a community.

 The Our Gorongosa Coffee operation purchased more than 120 tons of coffee ‘cherries’ from local coffee farmers and exported nine tons of green coffee to the South African and UK markets in 2023.
 Today, the ‘A Nossa Gorongosa’ brand is one of only six national brands to reach the standard required to export coffee.

 Africa produces about 12% of the world’s coffee supply, with much of it coming from East Africa.
 Mozambique is a member of the International Coffee Organization (ICO), which recently reported Africa’s coffee exports grew by 34.7% in July 2024 compared to 2023, reaching 1.9 million bags.
-This growth underscores the rising influence of African coffee on the world stage, where the continent now supplies 12% of the global coffee market.
+This growth underscores the rising influence of African coffee on the world stage.

 And yet, coffee’s roots in Africa go back even further.
 Legend has it that an Ethiopian goat herder named Kaldi discovered the magic of coffee about a millennium ago.
 After his goats ate mysterious berries and stayed up all night, Kaldi shared the discovery with local monks, who used it to stay alert through long prayers.
 From there, the drink spread across the world and became the third-most-consumed beverage globally—surpassed only by water and tea.